China's foreign minister signals deeper ties with Russia | Politics

 China's foreign minister signals deeper ties with Russia

-Chinese Foreign Minister Wang Yi defended his country's position on the war in Ukraine on Sunday and signalled that China would deepen ties with Russia in the coming year.
+Chinese Foreign Minister Wang Yi defended his country's position on the war in Ukraine on Sunday and signaled that China would deepen ties with Russia in the coming year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)